brycewray/hugo-site/content/posts/2023/07/hugo-pipes-cloudinary-follow-up.md

 Total in 7753 ms
 ```

 Before I give you the changed code, let me make an important note about the render-image hook.
-Unlike what I described in "[Better code for image processing in Hugo: the render hook edition](/posts/2023/05/better-code-image-processing-hugo-render-hook-edition/)," this now uses the `.Title` attribute **not** as an option for post-image captioning but, rather, to specify the image **source** --- either Hugo or Cloudinary.
+Unlike what I described in "[Better code for image processing in Hugo: the render hook edition](/posts/2023/05/better-code-image-processing-hugo-render-hook-edition/)," this now uses the `.Title` attribute **not** as an option for post-image captioning but, rather, to specify the image **processor** (`$proc`) --- either Hugo or Cloudinary.
 (For captioning, I've gone back to just adding captions manually in Markdown; it's not really that big a deal, since I don't use them that often.)

 Invoking the render hook now can look like this (omitting the source specification in the last part will revert to the default image processing, which is Hugo's):